 We live in a world that teaches us to see things as black or white, all or nothing, when in reality there are endless shades of gray.
 Luckily you can create a space within you that acknowledges all of your emotions all at once, even if they seem contradictory.

-And if you often feel crippled by your emotions, download my Feelings Guide so they no longer hold you hostage.
+And if you often feel overwhelmed by your emotions, download my Feelings Guide so they no longer hold you hostage.

 Lyric: “We’re happy, free, confused, and lonely at the same time.
 It’s miserable and magical.”